-- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: initial or followup care, diagnosis, or treatment.
-Many services are available via telehealth in full or in part, including primary care, behavioral health, cardiology, neurology and other services - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - O You have an in-person visit every 12 months while receiving these telehealth services
+Services that are covered for you What you must pay when you get these services Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
+Prior Authorization is required for Partial Hospitalization Services.
+In-network providers are responsible to obtain prior authorization.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: initial or follow-up care, diagnosis, or treatment.
+Many services are available via telehealth in full or in part, including primary care, behavioral health, cardiology, neurology and other services You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal Office Visits You pay a \$0 copay per office visit with your primary care provider.
+You pay a \$20 copay per office visit with your specialist provider.
+Office Surgery You pay a \$0 copay for each Medicare-covered surgery when performed in your primary care provider's office.
+You pay a \$20 copay for each Medicare-covered surgery when performed in a specialist's office.
+Telehealth Services You pay the same amount for Telehealth Services as you do for an in-person visit with your provider.
+You pay a \$0 copay for a Telehealth visit with your primary care provider. dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location You pay a \$20 copay for Telehealth services with your specialist provider.
+Medicare-covered dental services: You pay a \$20 copay for